HimoriK/Modern-Reverse-Engineering-Docs/rant.md

 also has similiar effectiveness to Rust and C. (Meaning it's faster than Python). </details>

+Python is the most popular language in the world right now, but Julia can do the same things and is faster, with a potentially better syntax and documentation.
+Because of this, Python tutorials are saturated as everyone has an interest in data science right now, picking Python as a first language may be dangerous if it's not for personal projects.
+Even with the simplicity of the language, many authors simply want to ride the stream of it's recent success.
+Perhaps pick a more general language?

 ### Funny quotes

 ``` The proper answer is never to utilize these skid forums and tutorials on how to "hack games".
 You might learn a little, but you will also learn many incorrect things.
 Don't be a victim of information pollution and people trying to monetize mediocre content. ```